 We have relied upon and plan to continue to rely upon third-party contract research organizations and clinical data management organizations to monitor and manage data for our ongoing preclinical and clinical programs.
 Although we control only certain aspects of their activities, we are responsible for ensuring that each of our studies is conducted in accordance with the applicable protocol and legal, regulatory and scientific standards, and our reliance on the CROs does not relieve us of our regulatory responsibilities.
 We also rely on third parties to conduct our preclinical studies in accordance with Good Laboratory Practice, or GLP, requirements and the Laboratory Animal Welfare Act of 1966 requirements.
 We, our CROs and our clinical trial sites are required to comply with regulations and current Good Clinical Practices, or GCP, and comparable foreign requirements to ensure that the health, safety and rights of patients are protected in clinical trials, and that data integrity is assured.
-Regulatory authorities ensure compliance with GCP requirements through periodic inspections of trial sponsors and trial sites.
-If we, any of our CROs or our clinical trial sites fail to comply with applicable GCP requirements, the clinical data generated in our clinical trials or a specific site may be deemed unreliable and the FDA or comparable foreign regulatory authorities may require us to perform additional clinical trials before approving our marketing applications.
+Regulatory authorities ensure compliance with GCP requirements through periodic inspections of trial sponsors and trial sites and conduct bioresearch monitoring audits in connection with review of NDAs.
+If we, any of our CROs or our clinical trial sites fail to comply with applicable GCP requirements, the clinical data generated in our clinical trials or a specific site may be deemed unreliable and the FDA or comparable foreign regulatory authorities may issue a Complete Response Letter and require us to perform additional clinical trials before approving our marketing applications.